angsherpa232/dishMenu_django_react/README.md

 To run the application, from the root directory (not inside client), run:

 ```

 python3 manage.py runserver

 ```

 ```

 To view the client interface
 Open your web browser and view the app at `localhost:8000/client/`

 ```

 ```

 To view the admin interface to make changes
 Open your web browser and view the app at `localhost:8000/admin/`
 ```

 ```

 To view the api interface
 Open your web browser and view the app at `localhost:8000/api/`

 ```

 ```

 To make a change to particular dish item using id
 Open your web browser and view the app at `localhost:8000/api/:id` eg: `localhost:8000/api/2`

 ```

 ```

 To list out dishes [above,below,within] certain price range
 Open your web browser and view the app at `localhost:8000/api/?min_price=yourprice&max_price=yourprice` eg: `localhost:8000/api/min_price=2&max_price=20`

 ```

-## Authentication

-As a role of admin
-username: user123
-password: password123